 Cheesy Scalloped Potatoes

-These amazing Cheesy Scalloped Potatoes combine the best of both dishes (scalloped potatoes and au gratin potatoes).
-We take a cream based cheese sauce and smother it over thick cut potato rounds.
-We like to use a mandolin so that our potato slices come out the same every time.
+For this recipe, I take a cream sauce and smother it over thick cut potato rounds.
+I like to use a mandolin so that our potato slices come out the same every time.
 This is seriously the most amazing cheesy scalloped potato recipe that I have ever had.
-You will want to add it to the Thanksgiving, Christmas and Easter menus as well as the normal dinner rotation menu ASAP!

 We like to start by creating a layered base of potato and onion.
 This evenly distributes the flavors so that every bit is consistent and amazing.
 After you have assembled your masterpiece, you will move over to the saucepan and get started with some melted butter.
 Then you will mix in flour and salt, creating a base for your cheese sauce.
 Next milk gets added to the mixture (this is the cream sauce that you normally see in a scalloped potato dish).
 Finally, you add in the cheese all at once and stir it all up until its melted.
-Pour the ooey gooey cheese sauce over the potatoes, and cover the dish with aluminum foil.
+Pour the cream sauce over the potatoes, then cover and cook.
 Let it bake for a solid hour and a half.
-Throw on the broiler at the end if you want a crisp topping (we always do this but you don’t have to).
+Throw on the broiler at the end if you want a crisp topping (I always do this but you don’t have to).

 Cheesy Scalloped Potatoes and Ham